magician-project/magician_main_board/doc/connectors.md

 3) What is the LED Voltage input and where it is connected (Main Board OR Camera Board)

-## Main Board Connectors
+## Main Board Connections

+There are 2x boards, the Main Board and the Camera Board.

-The Main Board features the following connectors.
+The Main Board looks like this and features the following connectors.

 ![Magician Main Board PCB Connectors](https://github.com/magician-project/magician_main_board/blob/main/doc/connectors.jpg?raw=true)

-The Camera Board features the following connectors.
+The Camera Board looks like this and features the following connectors.

 ![Magician Camera Board PCB Connectors](https://github.com/magician-project/magician_main_board/blob/main/doc/camera_connector_board.jpg?raw=true)

+If you want to use LED overvolting and H/W Sync of lights to the Camera:

+Please Connect the Camera Board to the Magician Main Board using a cable that ties the GREEN ( on both images above headers ).
+Please Connect the LED COBs to the Overvolted LED COB Light output of Camera Board.
+Please Connect the Overvolted LED COB input on the Direct LED Voltage Input (PINK color) of the Camera Board

+If you want to use regular non-overvolted lights and S/W Sync of lights to the Camera:

+You do not need the Camera Board!
+Please Connect the LED COBs to the (YELLOW Top Right) Direct LED COB Light output.
+Please Connect the 3.3V LED COB input on the Direct LED Voltage Input (PINK color) of the Main Board

 ## Operation Modes

 ![Magician Camera Board PCB Connectors](https://github.com/magician-project/magician_main_board/blob/main/doc/camera_board.png?raw=true)